aloksGithub/ESN_research/literature.md

 The GESN approach is able to achieve competitve performance compared to other approaches, however, the major advantage of GESN is that it produces an ESN that has the least complexity needed to achieve good performance.
 This results in GESN producing much smaller models that can be trained faster and achieve competetive results.

+## Evolutionary Echo State Network: Evolving Reservoirs in the Fourier Space

+This paper presents a new computational model called EvoESN (EVOLutionary Echo State Network) that represents the reservoir weights of an Echo State Network (ESN) in the Fourier space and performs fine-tuning of these weights using genetic algorithms in the frequency domain.
+The reasoning for using the Fourier space to represent ESN weights is that a direct encoding (that is, a one-to-one mapping where every weight is represented in the gene) is unsuitable for large-scale networks, furthermore, naive crossover operations present deficiencies when used for combining recurrent networks.
+The reservoir weights are projected into the frequency domain using Discrete Cosine Transform.
+This approach allows for a dimensionality reduction transformation of the initial method, and enables the exploitation of the benefits of large recurrent structures while avoiding training problems associated with gradient-based methods.
+EvoESN was evaluated on the Mackey glass system, Lorenz attractor and Monthly sunspot series.
+Only in the case of the sunspot dataset, EvoESN was able to achieve a distinctly good performance.
+In the case of the first two datasets, the performance was quite close to that in H. Jaeger et al. (add this paper to review later).
+An anomaly in the results is that the ESN with feedback model in H. Jaeger et al achieves a much lower performance than the ESN with feedback model trained by the authors of this paper

+<br></br>
 # ESN ensembling
 ## Adaptive Prognostic of Fuel Cells by Implementing Ensemble Echo State Networks in Time-Varying Model Space
 This paper presents an adaptive data-driven prognostic strategy for fuel cells operated in different conditions.
 The strategy involves extracting a health indicator by identifying linear parameter varying models in sliding data segments and formulating virtual steady-state stack voltage in the identified model space.
 The paper proposes using an ensemble of multiple ESN models, each with different spectral radius and leakage rate parameters, to enhance the adaptability of the prognostic.
 The results of each ESN model are added together to get the final result.
 Long-term tests on a type of low power-scale proton exchange membrane fuel cell stack in different operating modes are carried out and the performance of the proposed strategy is evaluated using the experimental data.
 The paper concludes that the proposed strategy can provide an adaptive prediction of remaining useful life and its confidence interval even in dynamic conditions.